CHiPs44/YetAnotherPicoComputer/50-Software.md

 ### 8bit Guy's games

-These are not completely open sourced, Planet X3 Open Source Edition is GPL'd, but without assets, and is really tied to the MS-DOS platform.
+These are not completely open sourced, Planet X3 Open Source Edition is GPL'd, but without assets, and are really tied to the MS-DOS and x86 platform.

 | Game                             | URL                                                                                  |
 | -------------------------------- | ------------------------------------------------------------------------------------ |
 | **Planet X3**                    | <https://github.com/planet-x3/px3_ose> +                                             |
 | **Attack of the PETSCII robots** | <https://github.com/search?q=Attack%20of%20the%20PETSCII%20robots&type=repositories> |

+December 2023: **Planet X16** is released, see <https://www.the8bitguy.com/35663/planet-x16-is-here/>!

 ### 16 bits machines classics